-Since individual instruments may have additional RA limits imposed, it is important to check the Gemini 2017A Call for Proposals, which will be released on around 2016 September 1 (MST).
+Since individual instruments may have additional RA limits imposed, it is important to check the Gemini 2019B Call for Proposals, which will be released on 2019 February 28 (HST).

 Proposers intending to apply Gemini observations via this Subaru Call for Proposals should access the ProMS 2.0 page to fill the webform.
 Proposals from the Subaru community to use Gemini are treated as ones of the Subaru Open Use Programs and are reviewed in the same way as other Subaru proposals.